 Tipping is customary in restaurants where there is no service charge included and 10-15% is the norm.
 Higher end hotels, resorts and tour operators often include a 10% service charge meaning that further tipping is not required.
 Private tour guides may also expect a similar gratuity.

 Formal clothing is almost never a necessity, even in the most expensive places.
 Wear cool light clothing, avoid excessive sweating and fungal infections.
 Protect yourself from the strong sun.
-Polarise sunglasses, a hat, and the rest of the "slip, slop, slap, wrap" advice should be heeded.
+Polarized sunglasses, a hat, and the rest of the "slip, slop, slap, wrap" advice should be heeded.
 You should be aware that refreshments are not always readily available when sightseeing, so pack all necessities in a small backpack.

 Crime should not be a major concern for most tourists.
-Avoid wearing expensive jewellery or accessories and exercise a reasonable amount of caution as "a stranger in a strange land".
+Avoid wearing expensive jewelry or accessories and exercise a reasonable amount of caution as "a stranger in a strange land".
 Deep inland there are probably some miscreants ferrying cocaine upstream or across borders but we do not expect Dive The World customers to encounter any such individuals.